siomkos2020/CEHMR/README.md

 # CEHMR
-A project for medication recommendation based EHR dataset
+The code for the paper *CEHMR: Curriculum learning enhanced hierarchical multi-label classification for medication recommendation*.

 ## Run training
 ```